alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_uploadingdata.md

 ![start zipped dataset upload](tutorial_images/paperspace_unzipupload.png)

 (4) Now that your zipped file is uploaded into Paperspace, you need to unzip it.
 An easy way to do this is to upload the `unzipfile.sh` script provided in this repository.
 Once that script is uploaded, select the New button (next to the upload button) and select Terminal from the dropdown menu.
 This will take you to a terminal for the notebook.
 If you typw `ls`, in the command line, you can view the files/folders.
 To unzip your dataset, type `bash unzipfile.sh <yourdatasetfilename.zip>`, or `bash unzipfile.sh storage/<yourdatasetfilename.zip>` if you placed your dataset into persistent storage, and hit the enter key.
 There will a large text output to the terminal screen once the script is running.
 Once it is finished, you can hit the back button on your browser to return to the notebook filesystem, where you can view the unzipped dataset.

 ![unzip dataset using notebook terminal](tutorial_images/paperspace_unzipterminal.png)

 # Downloading outputs from Paperspace

 You can also use Gradient Jupyter notebooks to download data or model outputs from Paperspace.

-Assuming you have started running a jupyter notebook on paperspace (see [here](#) on how to do that),
+(1) Create a notebook (using the instructions [here](#creating-a-jupyter-notebook-in-paperspace)) or start up an already created notebook, and toggle to the notebook window.

+(2) To download data